chicio/chicio.github.io/_posts/2018-01-16-ide-refactoring-android-studio-xcode-appcode-webstorm-jetbrains.md

 authors: [fabrizio_duroni, tommaso_resti, francesco_bonfadelli]
 ---

-*In this posts I will compare the coding speed that it is possible to achieve in some of the JetBrains IDEs and Xcode, in terms of code creation and refactoring.*
+*In this posts I will compare the coding speed that it is possible to achieve with Android Studio, Xcode, and some JetBrains IDEs in terms of code creation and refactoring.*

 ---